-The ability to communicate in the written from is essential to nursing.
-Assignments will be given each term throughout the program utilizing the development of written communication skills.
-Assignments must be submitted on clean white paper using a word processing program.
+The ability to communicate in the written form is essential to nursing.
+Assignments will be given each term throughout the Program utilizing the development of written communication skills.
+Assignments must be typed and submitted on white paper.
 Hand written documents will not be accepted.
-Documents with specific formats will be available in electronic formats and sent out through group email.
-All assignments must be accompanied by a cover page indicating the course name, student's name and instructor name.
-Additionally, any rubric for the assignment must be attached.
+Instructions will be provided for the expected format for submission.
+Rubrics will be provided when required for assignments and a copy must be attached by the student when submitting their assignment.
 All papers must be submitted in 7th Edition APA (American Psychological Association) format.
-Use of the Word document word processor allows for this formatting within the program.
+Assignments submitted without the rubric will be subject to the late assignment penalty.